IMPORTANT NOTICE – Please Read

 Current Site StatusUnder the oversight of the U.S. Environmental Protection Agency (EPA) Honeywell International Inc. and Olin Corporation are performing various cleanup activities at the Hanlin-Allied-Olin Site.
 Honeywell, formerly Allied, under a consent agreement with EPA, completed the construction of a hazardous waste landfill in August 2009.
 Contaminated soil, waste stockpiles generated as part of a removal action, and waste in former on-site disposal units was placed in the newly constructed landfill.
 The landfill consists of two cells with an engineered liner and leachate collection system and a multi-layer cap.
 All waste placed in the landfill was from on-site sources generated during Allied, Olin, LCP, and Hanlin operations.
 The landfill did not receive wastes from off-site sources.
 A Soil Vapor Extraction (SVE) system was installed in the summer of 2009 to treat contaminated subsurface soils in the former chloromethane production area.
-As of September 2012 over 140,000 pounds of VOCs have been removed from the subsurface soils.
+To date, the SVE system removed 249,366 pounds (more than 124 tons) of VOCs from the subsurface soils.
 Contaminated soils from the Olin area of the site were excavated and either placed in the new landfill or shipped off-site.
 A gas processing facility is currently being built on the former Olin property which is currently owned by Williams.
 The investigation, as described in the Remedial Investigation/Feasibility Study Work Plan dated August 2010 is underway.
 Groundwater at the southern portion of the site is treated in the on-site waste water treatment plant and discharged to the Ohio River under a WV NPDES permit.

 The Hanlin-Allied-Olin Site is located approximately three miles south of Moundsville, West Virginia and is between the Ohio River, WV Route 2 and the Moundsville Golf Course.
 The site is in the mid-northern portion of Round Bottom, a sickle shaped bottom land alluvial deposit along the inside of a sharp meander in the Ohio River.
 Round Bottom encompasses an area approximately four miles in length and a width of one-half mile at its widest point.